vvs31415/rust-interop/book/src/c/parameter-and-return.md

 <i><b>./count characters file.txt</b></i>
 </pre>

-For plain English, the number of bytes and the number of characters in a file will often be the same.
-But a byte can only represent 256 different values, and to support all the different alphabets out there, and special characters like emojis, UTF-8 encoded text allows for multiple bytes representing single characters.
+The number of bytes and
+characters in a file will often be the same.
+But a byte can only represent 256 different values, and to support all the alphabets out there, and special characters like emojis, UTF-8 encoded text allows for multiple bytes representing single characters.

-Example: while the string `Kaimū` has five characters, it is six bytes long, since the `ū` is a two-byte character.
+Example: while the string `Kaimū` has five characters, it is six bytes long because the `ū` is a two-byte character.

-C has no built-in support for multibyte characters, so let's implement the counting function in Rust, where Unicode characters are first class citizens.
+C has no built-in support for multibyte characters, so let's implement the counting function in Rust, where Unicode characters are first-class citizens.

 ## Dispatching our new command

-This  time we start from the other side, by adding a function declaration for our new function: `count_characters()`.
+This  time we start from the other side by adding a function declaration for our new function: `count_characters()`.
 We also add an `else if` clause to dispatch the new command in `do_calculation()`: